pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit act-on-squish >}}

 There's still a problem, though.
-The car clone broadcasts 'squish bunny' and we change costume... but then a moment later the car sprite runs it's hit checking again and broadcasts squish _again_, and we run through this code again (choosing a costume like "up_squished_squished").
+The car clone broadcasts 'squish bunny' and we change costume... but then a moment later the car sprite runs its hit checking again and broadcasts squish _again_, and we run through this code again (choosing a costume like "up_squished_squished").
 That's a problem!

 To fix it I'll introduce a way for the bunny to know that it has already acted on the message (I'll have other uses for this idea soon).